DanChitwood/grapevine_rings/README.md

-# X-ray imaging of 30 year old wine grape wood reveals cumulative impacts of rootstocks on scion secondary growth and harvest index
+# X-ray imaging of 30 year old wine grape wood reveals cumulative impacts of rootstocks on scion secondary growth and Ravaz index
-a repository for code analyzing the impact of rootstocks on grapevine secondary growth and viticultural traits (for now a scratch space, formal analysis to follow)
+a repository containing data and code, for a manuscript of the same title as above, analyzing the impact of rootstocks on grapevine secondary growth and viticultural traits